Nsustain/nsustain.com/README.md

 ***Who are we?***<br>
 We are a bunch of
 open-source developers
+who wanted to help make
+the environment sustainable.
-who were trying to find
+SO, we were trying to find
 an idea we can work on,
 an idea that touches our heart, an idea that's worth our time and devotion,